 As a graduate student I studied Russian and Irish poetry, interdisciplinary studies, and narration of trauma.
-Working in Russia and Ireland, I had a chance to witness localized conflicts informed by larger political transitions, and through this I’ve developed an interest in how writing and publishing allow individuals opportunities to counter the narratives offered by political and judicial systems.
+In Russia and Ireland I had a chance to witness localized conflicts informed by larger political transitions, and through this I developed an interest in how writing and publishing allow individuals opportunities to counter the narratives offered by political and judicial systems.
 Today I’m most interested in counter-storytelling, alternative publication, and narrative method in conflict analysis.
 You can download a pdf of my full CV here.

 I’m often present at sites of public debate where I’m told by those I don’t know well to get a job.
-I take community feedback seriously, so to cover my bases I’ve added the following jobs to my current full-time employment: I volunteer as a teacher in the Richmond City Justice Center Programs Department, and I serve as a board member and volunteer at Opportunity Alliance Re-entry.
+I take community feedback seriously, so to cover my bases I’ve added the following jobs to my current full-time employment: I volunteer as a teacher in the Richmond City Justice Center Programs Department, I serve as a board member and volunteer at Opportunity Alliance Re-entry, as a member of the programming team for the Community Justice Film Series, and as a writer for the Kenya Gibson for School Board campaign.

 I’m an inter-disciplinarian at heart, and where I live online you’ll find me writing and sharing content about a range of issues: